The

 Your Donation Matters

-Two years ago, when Vermont first allowed people from out-of-state to access Medical Aid in Dying, the Southern Vermont Wayfinders—now The Comfort Project—began to work with local doctors, hospices, homeowners, and others to create a system and structure to support the many people who wanted to come to Vermont to relieve their suffering.
+Two years ago, when Vermont first allowed people from out-of-state to access Medical Aid in Dying, the Southern Vermont Wayfinders—now The Comfort Project—began to work with local doctors, hospices, homeowners, and others to create a system and structure to support the many people who wanted to come to Vermont to choose to die on their own terms.

 When we began this work, we offered all our services on a volunteer basis.
 Now, with ever increasing demand, much of our time continues to be volunteer, however financial support is needed to cover our insurance and administrative obligations.

-Donations you make allow us to sustain our work.
+Your donations allow us to sustain our work.
 It will also allow us to support those who don’t have the resources to bear all the expenses that this process entails.
-A donation of any size is greatly appreciated.
+A donation of any size makes a difference.